In this article, we're going to go over what we believe it takes to become an iOS developer in the next few months.

 Networking and data manipulation

 Networking is the practice of retrieving data from the internet or sending data from a local device to a remote server.
+On a mobile app, this is of course a fundamental skill.

 There are numerous methods for accomplishing this, but the most important thing to understand is how to retrieve JSON from a server.